Brand Names: Kyprolis

 - a light-headed feeling, like you might pass out;

-- easy bruising, unusual bleeding, or any bleeding that will not stop;
+- easy bruising or bleeding (nosebleeds, bleeding gums), or any bleeding that will not stop;

 - vomiting, diarrhea, weakness, blood in your stools, coughing up blood or vomit that looks like coffee grounds;